thatstoasty/prism/README.md

 - Flags can have values passed by using the `=` operator.
 Like `--count=5` OR like `--count 5`.
 - Commands can be created via a typical `Command()` constructor to use runtime values, or you can use `Command.new()` method to create a new `Command` using compile time `Parameters` instead (when possible).
+- This library leans towards Errors as values over raising Exceptions.
+- `Optional[Error]` would be much cleaner for Command run functions.
+For now return `Error()` if there's no `Error` to return.

 ## TODO